Deerland Grade: A/Premium. It is complex and profound. A rare beauty.

-For tea farmers and makers, jassid-bitten high-mountain tea can not be harvested as frequent as other type of tea.
-When one considers the risk and cost of high mountain tea management, it is no surprise that such variety of teas are less explored.
+For tea farmers and makers, jassid-bitten high-mountain tea can not be harvested as frequently as other types of tea.
+When one considers the risk and cost of high mountain tea management, it is no surprise that such a variety of teas are less explored.

-Glazed teapot with thick wall is usually the best equipment to brew such tea.
-One has to be cautious not to over-extract at the first few rounds, but will find it easier to fully develop the mouthfeel of the tea at the later rounds.
+A glazed teapot with a thick wall is usually the best equipment to brew such tea.
+One has to be cautious not to over-extract at the first few rounds but will find it easier to fully develop the mouthfeel of the tea at the later rounds.
 The porous surface of clay pots usually interferes and absorbs the aroma of such tea, while the heat-dissipation rate of GaiWan is usually too high to fully extract the materials in such tea.

 White Ginger Lily, Apricot, Litchi, Honey

 Wood, White Ginger Lily, Honey, Spice